-Procedures The Projects Manager conducts a risk assessment for each Pacific Assist project, including an assessment of physical, psychological, and online risks to children and young people (see appendix for a risk management assessment template).
-Specifically, the risk assessment should consider: Particular vulnerabilities of the children and young people involved with a Pacific Assist project Circumstances in which adults can be alone with children Circumstances in which adults are able to develop relationships of trust with children Project adult-to-child ratios How often parents/carers are not present with their children who are engaged in the project Whether certain physical spaces shared by adults and children might present any risks Cyber, online, and mobile phone safety Physical risks inherent in the project environment and format Psychological risks inherent in the project environment and format Any existing policies and procedures Any previous child safety incidents and associated responses Based on the results of the risk assessment, the Projects Manager develops a risk management plan for each project (see appendix for a risk management plan template) Physical risks inherent in the project environment and format Any previous child safety incidents and associated responses appendix for a risk management plan template) The Projects Manager reviews project risk management plans every two years To ensure the privacy and safeguarding of children, the use of images and personal information for promotion, fundraising and development education must: Comply with the fundraising procedures outlined in the Fundraising Procedures section (pp.6-8) of the Pacific Assist Financial Management Policy ➤ Comply with the Pacific Assist Public Materials Policy, including: • The state of the I The public materials standards Photos, video clips, and stories policies and procedures The others decision making frameworks The ethical decision-making framework ➤ Comply with Pacific Assist's Privacy Policy Strategies to promote the Health and empowerment of children PA's In harmony with our core principles of self-reliance, Pacific Assist believes children should participate in decisions that affect them, Commitment set their own goals and strategies, and have a voice and be listened to.
-We are committed to seeking the best interests of children and young people and providing safe environments where their rights, needs and interests are met.
-This includes nurturing children's sense of personal responsibility to engage in the process of individual and community development; to act with honesty and in compliance with the laws and expectations of society; to take charge of their destiny; engage in personal and collective learning; and, to imagine new possibilities, new solutions, new methods either through original invention or by modifying what already exists.
-Objectives Inform children of their rights and responsibilities Ensure children have a voice and are listened to Facilitate opportunities for children to participate in decisions that affect them Facilitate opportunities for children to set their own goals and strategies Provide purposeful engagement for children that nurtures children's sense of value, personal responsibility, empathy, initiative, and innovation Ensure marginalised and vulnerable children are included and can participate in programs relevant to their interests and needs Provide psychologically and physically safe environments for children Procedures In MOUs with local partners explicitly outline Pacific Assist's commitment to promoting the health and empowerment of children.
-Specifically detail Pacific Assist's commitment to the following rights of children: The right to be and feel safe The right to be heard The right to participate in decisions that affect them The right to determine their own goals and strategies The right to purposeful engagement that nurtures a sense of value, personal responsibility, empathy, initiative, and innovation The right to live in accordance with their conscience, religion, and culture For each project, include a section in the project implementation manual outlining how children will be engaged in the program design, implementation, and evaluation (including providing input into child safety and wellbeing policies and procedures and codes of conduct) For each project (as appropriate for the specific context) create and exhibit child-friendly media (website page, posters, flyers, social media posts, newsletter items, text messages to parents' phones, etc.) outlining Pacific Assist's vision, mission, and 4 Core Principles of Self-reliance Using child friendly language, publish information about children's rights and responsibilities using the following formats (as appropriate for the context of specific projects): Website; flyers; posters; displays; press releases; introduction letters to primary stakeholders (including personalised letters to children - sent via their parents and with parental consent); project briefings and presentations; photo and video waivers; volunteer information letters; informed consent documents.
-Create child friendly versions of the child safety and wellbeing policies and procedures, the Child Safety and Wellbeing Code of Create child friendly versions of the child safety and wellbeing policies and procedures, the Child Safety and Wellbeing Code of Conduct, and the project's complaints and abuse reporting processes.
+Based on the results of the risk assessment, the Projects Manager develops a risk management plan for each project (see Pacific Assist Risk Management Planning Workbook) The Projects Manager reviews project risk management plans every two years The Projects Manager reviews project risk management plans every two years To ensure the privacy and safeguarding of children, the use of images and personal information for promotion, fundraising and development education must: Comply with the fundraising procedures outlined in the Fundraising Procedures section (pp.6-8) of the Pacific Assist Financial Management Policy Comply with the Pacific Assist Public Materials Policy, including: The public materials standards Photos, video clips, and stories policies and procedures ❖ The ethical decision-making framework ➤ Comply with Pacific Assist's Privacy Policy Strategies to promote the Health and empowerment of children PA's Commitment In harmony with our core principles of self-reliance, Pacific Assist believes children should participate in decisions that affect them, set their own goals and strategies, and have a voice and be listened to.
+We are committed to seeking the best interests of children and young people and providing safe environments where their rights, needs and interests (including cultural interests) are met.
+This includes nurturing children's sense of personal responsibility to engage in the process of individual and community development (including the development of their identity and culture); to act with honesty and in compliance with the laws and expectations of society; to take charge of their destiny; engage in personal and collective learning; and, to imagine new possibilities, new solutions, new methods either through original invention or by modifying what already exists.
+Objectives Inform children of their rights and responsibilities Inform families of their rights and responsibilities Ensure children have a voice and are listened to Facilitate opportunities for children to participate in decisions that affect them Facilitate opportunities for children to participate in decisions that direct them Facilitate opportunities for children to set their own goals and strategies Provide purposeful engagement for children that nurtures children's sense of value, identity, culture, personal responsibility, empathy, initiative, and innovation • Ensure marginalised and vulnerable children are included and can participate in programs relevant to their interests (including cultural interests) and needs Provide psychologically, racially, culturally, and physically safe environments for children